2018 Artist Investment Program

 The Artist Investment Program aims to support the practice of a range of artists at different career stages.
 It is designed to:

 - benefit career development and augment practice and capacity

 - be used strategically to add value to an artist's practice

 - target opportunity rather than core delivery.

-The application form contains a number of questions relating to career stage.
-These will give applicants the opportunity to articulate how their projects will enhance their careers and practice.
+The application form contains questions relating to career stage.
+These will give you the opportunity to articulate how your project will enhance your career and practice.

 How do I submit my application?

 Your application form must be completed online before 11:59 pm on Monday, 3 July 2017.